 - Medigap Plan G

 - Plan G covers everything Plan F covers except for the Medicare Part B deductible.
-This may be an alternative to consider if you were considering Plan C or Plan F but are no longer eligible for those.
+This may be an alternative to consider if you were thinking about Plan C or Plan F but are no longer eligible for those.

 - Medigap Plans K, L and M

 - These plans are not offered by all insurers.
 They offer only partial coverage.
-Plan K covers 50 percent of most out-of-pocket costs, Plan L covers 75 percent of most costs and Plan M covers most costs, but only 50 percent of your Medicare Part A deductible.
+Plan K covers 50% of most out-of-pocket costs, Plan L covers 75% of most costs and Plan M covers most costs, but only 50% of your Medicare Part A deductible.

 - Medigap Plan N

-- The newest Medigap plan offers lower premiums if you agree to copayments for doctor visits, emergency room visits and other medical services.
+- This Medigap plan offers lower premiums if you agree to copayments for doctor visits, emergency room visits and other medical services.
 It also does not cover Medicare excess charges.

 Medigap Coverage in Massachusetts, Minnesota and Wisconsin

-If you live in Massachusetts, Minnesota or Wisconsin, you are guaranteed the right to buy a Medigap policy, but the policies are different from other Medigap plans in the United States.
+If you live in Massachusetts, Minnesota or Wisconsin, policies are different from other Medigap plans in the United States.

 - Medicare Part A coinsurance

-- Part B coinsurance (generally 20 percent of cost)
+- Part B coinsurance (generally 20% of cost)